• Skip to main content

 • This is a crucial part of the recipe.
 They must be stale, a little dried out, and hard so don't skip this step!
 It is important and easy to do in advance.
 By being a bit stale, it helps absorb the liquid so the bread just doesn't disintegrate while baking.

-You can also go ahead and make the stale crumbles and then store them in a zip-top bag and pop them in the freezer until needed for the recipe.
+⭐️You can also go ahead and make the stale crumbles and then store them in a zip-top bag and pop them in the freezer until needed for the recipe.
 There are lots of options to make things easier here!

-1. Make the liquid part.
+STEP 1 - Make the liquid part.
 Combine chicken broth, onions, celery, and butter.
 Cook in a large pot on medium on top of the stove until soft.
 Remove and let cool.

-3. Add eggs.
+STEP 3 & 4 - Add eggs.
 To the bowl add the seasoned bread, whisked eggs, broth mix, and sage - stir together well until the bread has evenly soaked up the liquid.

-This Classic Southern recipe is PERFECT to make in advance!
+This classic Southern recipe is PERFECT to make in advance!
 Have it waiting in the freezer for a side for a dinner party when needed or for when the holidays roll around.
 You'll thank your past self for doing some work in advance when you pull it out and just pop it in the oven with no cooking involved!

 TO MAKE IN ADVANCE 24 HOURS BEFORE EATING: Prep dressing all the way up until baking.
 Wrap airtight and place in the fridge overnight.
 Bake as directed before serving.